 Business Benefits

-Why Should I Consult With a Financial Advisor in Oakland, CA to Help With My Small Business Retirement Plan?
+Why Should I Consult With a Financial Advisor in Oakland, CA to Assist With My Small Business Retirement Plan?

-Creating small business retirement plans is complicated.
-While the federal government does not currently obligate any employer to offer retirement savings options to employees, some states require businesses of a certain size to have a retirement plan.
-Oakland, CA retirement consultants that have spent years helping business owners create retirement plans are usually needed to not only ensure you get the benefits you're looking for, but that you abide by evolving tax and business laws.
+Setting up small business retirement plans is complicated.
+While the federal government does not currently obligate any business to offer retirement savings options to workers, certain states require employers with a minimum number of employees to have a retirement plan.
+Oakland, CA retirement consultants that are experienced in helping business owners set up retirement plans are usually needed to not only ensure the plan is right for you, but that you follow ever-changing tax and business laws.

 As your Oakland, CA retirement plan consultants for your small business, our advisers will:

-• Assist you in setting up your plan, including creating a document that complies with IRS code, arranging a trust for plan assets, helping employees understand how specific of the plan apply to their retirement, and implementing a record keeping system
+- Assist you in establishing your plan, including creating a document that complies with IRS code, establishing a trust for plan assets, helping employees understand the plan's terms, and creating a record keeping system

-• Help educate your employees on your plan, its benefits, and how they can use it as a part of their ongoing financial journey
+- Help educate your employees on your plan, its benefits, and how they can use it as a part of their continued financial journey

 Common Challenges and Solutions in Small Business Retirement Plans